will-wow/blog-testbed/posts/dialyzer.md

 complain.
 So if you know in your heart that your function works, you don't have to spend time explaining yourself to a compiler.

-## Simple Types
+## Dialyzer in action

-So if you've got some function that can double either a number or a string, like
+So let's say you've got some function that can double either a number or a string, like this:
-this:

 ```elixir
 def double(n) when is_number(n), do: n + n